ssinha10/Tips_Sinha/README.md

 The following **additional** features are implemented:

-- [x] List anything else that you can get done to improve the app functionality!
 - [x] Added Tip Slider to select the tip percentage rather than hard coding the values
 - [x] Split the bill option that has a quick view for upto 4 people
 - [x] Split the bill effectively for n people